Franco-Ontarian flag: 21st century

-The Legislative Assembly of Ontario legally recognized it as the official flag of the Franco-Ontarian community with the passage of the Franco-Ontarian Emblem Act of 2001.
+The Legislative Assembly of Ontario legally recognised it as the official flag of the Franco-Ontarian community with the passage of the Franco-Ontarian Emblem Act of 2001.
 The flag was made available as a graphic on vehicle registration plates in Ontario in 2003.

 In 2003 a controversy arose in Sudbury when the city government voted against flying the flag at Tom Davies Square for St-Jean-Baptiste Day, claiming that it would be inappropriate for the city government to display on public property a symbol representative of only a portion of the city's population.
-In 2006, new mayor John Rodriguez reversed that decision, permitting the flag to be flown, but was again criticized by some voters for acting unilaterally.
+In 2006, new mayor John Rodriguez reversed that decision, permitting the flag to be flown, but was again criticised by some voters for acting unilaterally.

 To commemorate the 30th anniversary of the Franco-Ontarian flag in September 2005, Prise de parole, a Sudbury-based publishing house, published a book titled Le Drapeau franco-ontarien (edited by Guy Gaudreau, a history professor at Laurentian University.)